lokesh-karthikeyan/odin-admin_dashboard/README.md

-# odin-admin_dashboard
+# The Odin Project - Admin Dashboard

-It's a simple static page of an "Admin Dashboard".
+It's a simple design of a **Dashboard site**.
+It was created as a project for completing the `grid` related properties from `CSS`.